 Ingredient Notes

-How To Make Guacamole in 5 Minutes
+How To Make Guacamole

-- Add salt to the bowl.
+- Add all ingredients to a medium bowl.

 How to Serve Guacamole